qichao-arlo-wang/RISC-V32I_CPU/README.md

 ---

+## File structure

+.
+├──README.md
+├── images/
+│   ├── TestEvidence/
+├── personal_statements/
+│   ├── arlo_wang.md
+│   ├── enxing_lao.md
+│   ├── zecheng_zhu.md
+│   └── zitong_hon.md
+├── rtl/
+├── structure.md
+├── tb/
+│   ├── asm/
+│   ├── reference/
+│   ├── tests/
+│   ├── assemble.sh
+│   ├── attach_usb.sh
+│   ├── compile.sh
+│   ├── doit.sh
+│   ├── f1.sh
+│   ├── pdf.sh
+│   ├── vbuddy.cfg
+│   ├── vbuddy.cpp
+│   └── verification.md
+└── team_statements/
+    ├── cache.md
+    ├── lab4.md
+    ├── pipeline.md
+    ├── single_cycle.md
+    └── testing.md

 As a team, we all agree that the above table and commits do not accurately measure the contribution of team members due to the following reasons:

   1. When working together in Library / Student hub / meeting on Google Meet (online), some of us may working one of the laptops, so some commits made by team members are often a combined effort of two or more members.

   1. The effort revolving around debugging is often highly overlooked - commits with simple fixes often took hours / days of effort from two or more members to debug a small mistake.

   1. Testbench building and writing played a huge role in streamlining our process, and multiple tests were written to specifically do debugging and isolate problematic parts / instructions.